 After reading that the island had closed recently for a 6 month renovation to sort out its many issues (such as poor infrastructure, waste management emergencies, illegal activities and over crowding), I was hopeful.
 I thought that because it had been reopened, the problems must have been sorted.

 Initially attracted by the rumours of one of the best beaches in the world and a great party spot to meet other travellers, I was sorely disappointed by the reality.

 Although I don’t like to be negative and tell someone explicitly not to go somewhere (after all this is just based on my experience and opinion), the truth is, I personally regretted spending 4 days here.
 I actually wish I’d gone elsewhere or stayed longer at a previous place I loved.
 So take that how you want!

 But what exactly was my problem?
-Well, here are just a few of my observations and experiences from my trip to Boracay in the Philippines in May 2019:
+Well, if you’re wondering what is Boracay like, here are just a few of my observations and experiences from my trip to the Philippines in May 2019.